 We cannot accept additional applications for Summer 2016 internships at this time.

 However, we will be happy to recieve applications for Fall 2016.
 Federal work study or other funding from your college is required, unless an applicant is seeking an unpaid internship for experience, learning or academic goals.
 General areas of work are described below but specific projects will be based on skills and interests of applicants.
 Interns work in our Northampton office between 9am-5pm Monday through Friday.
 Most interns work 6-12 hours per week during the academic year.
-Summer interns work 20-40 hours a week.
-These positions do not have a fixed schedule but we ask interns to establish an individual schedule they can maintain with their academic obligations and other responsibilities.
+Summer interns work 15-25 hours per week, depending on their goals or college program requirements.
+We ask interns to establish an individual schedule they can maintain with their academic obligations and other responsibilities.

 Please note: NPP is not able to offer paid internships, unless students have federal work study funds or other funding from their college.

 National Priorities Project creates publications and online tools and games to help people understand and shape federal budget priorities.
 This work involves following what’s happening in Washington and applying curiosity and quantitative skills to cut through a complicated topic – and lots of political spin – in order to provide non-partisan, informative resources for regular people who want to have a say in how Washington spends our tax dollars.

 Research interns help locate and process data.
 This includes finding and compiling information from the White House, the Congressional Budget Office, the Census Bureau, think tanks, and news sites, among sources.
 Web research, data entry, and memo-writing are core responsibilities of the research intern.
 Advanced interns participate in the development of blog posts and other web publications.